rodrigohervas/time-track-client/Readme.md

 ## Description:

-Time track is a React application that allows users to log their daily working hours and Paid-Time-Off days to keep employee time records.
+Time track is a React application that allows users to store and manage their work time records and Paid-Time-Off days.
 The users can log the worked hours and requested PTO days, and they will safely be stored in the cloud.

 ## Technologies used: